 Currently, special pricing deals for computers meeting these specifications have been arranged with several computer vendors.Dell Computer - Be sure to check out Dell's Promotion Page (PDF) for special offers.

 If you have questions or need help verifying a computer meets the recommended specifications, feel free to email email@example.com or call 508-831-5888.

-All of the PCs in the campus computer labs are equipped with DVD-Rewriteable drives.
+All of the PCs in the campus computer labs are equipped with USB ports and DVD-Rewriteable drives.
 These storage media come in handy if you wish to work on your files in public clusters.
 However, you can also use secure file transfer and network file shares to store your data on remote servers; this lets you access your files from any computer connected to the Internet.
 Each student at WPI gets 10 GB of network storage space.
 Due to security and potential loss of data, we highly recommend you use this resource to store any critical data you may have.

 Portables are also vulnerable to theft.
 WPI Information Technology offers the following suggestions to protect your computer equipment:

 - Record your notebook's serial number, as well as the hardware address printed on your Ethernet card.

 - Purchase a notebook security cable or some type of alarm or security system for the notebook.

 - Register your system with WPI Campus Police's STOP anti-theft program